ColmiiK/ft_linux/guide/05-compiling-cross-toolchain.md

 **Important**: Since we need to use a kernel version 4.x, the current, up-to-date, version of the LFS uses a kernel version 6.x, which has different steps.
-I took the step from the LFS 8.0 since that uses kernel version 4.9.9 and modified it accordingly.
+I took the step from the LFS 8.0 since that uses kernel version 4.19.325 (the latest 4.x kernel version) and modified it accordingly.

 ## Glibc